Documenting your Eligibility for Studies

 A letter of recommendation is a statement of support written by present or former teachers or employers highlighting your academic, professional and personal strengths.

-Some programmes provide a form called "Application Summary Sheet" on the programme's page.
-It may include fields for you to fill in your statement of purpose, work experience, research experience, or summary of Bachelor's thesis, or a combination of several of these.
+Some programmes provide a form called "Application summary sheet" on the programme page.
+It may include fields for you to fill in your statement of purpose, work experience, research experience, a summary of Bachelor's thesis, or a combination of several of these.
 In this case, you should download the form and fill it out.

 How to submit your supporting documents